NUnit vs. XUnit vs. MSTest: Comparing Unit Testing Frameworks In C#

 All three frameworks use annotations/attributes to inform the underlying framework about how the source code should be interpreted.
 Attributes are meta-tags that give more information about the test methods and classes defined in the source code.

-We would be demonstrating NUnit vs. XUnit vs. MSTest comparison using cross browser testing using the Selenium framework.
+We would be demonstrating NUnit vs. XUnit vs. MSTest comparison using cross browser testing using the Selenium uses.
 When choosing a test framework, you should check the in-house expertise and check whether the framework is well-suited for the ‘type’ of project your team is working on!

 TABLE OF CONTENT